It's very difficult to convict officers in police shootings, experts say

 Many civil rights advocates and plaintiffs attorneys say the laws governing use of force give the police far too much latitude to claim they feared for their lives.

-Police often "conjure up something in their mind that's not a real danger," said attorney Benjamin Crump, who has represented the families of police shooting victims Trayvon Martin and Michael Brown.
+Police often "conjure up something in their mind that's not a real danger," said attorney Benjamin Crump, who has represented the families of Trayvon Martin and Michael Brown.

 Two of the high-profile recent cases hinged on questions of reasonable fear: